tryscer/flock/Book/Flock-Music.md

 *(y’cain’t findapadneh use a wood-den chaiir, let’s–)*

 The Pillars’ version of *Jailhouse Rock* is angry, not funny at all. ==Vilma’s voice breaks and commands attention and Babatunde’s drums are driving forward at a mad pace==.
-Their version is everything I feel since I heard the news: betrayal, confusion, loud boisterous mourning.
+Their version is everything I feel since I heard the news: betrayal, confusion; a loud, boisterous mourning.
 ​	We walk hand in hand between cars, looking for people to hand matchbooks to.
 ​	“The problem is,” Alice shouts in my ear, “how do we choose?
 They’re *all* dancing\!”
+- [ ] here it is!
 ​	I look around to see the whole lot is out of their cars, dancing and hooting.
 People turned on their headlights and the whole lot is now illuminated by those glaring, yellow lights.
 Some people dance on the roofs of their cars.
 The air is dense... in that moment, for the first and only time, I think I see something.
 As I watch the shadows the band casts on the screen, they seem to shift shapes and grow wings.
 Some winged shadows fly off the screen, and some remain hovering over us all.
 It ends as soon as it starts.
 I will never have visions again.

 *(BOOM!)*

 The song ends abruptly: there’s trouble on stage.
 Then a gunshot – or is it a muffler backfiring?
-I find myself running towards the stage with Alice, but as we get near Cindy she signals us to stop.   ​	“I’m going to kill them,” says B.L.
+I find myself running towards the stage with Alice, but as we get near Cindy she signals us to stop.
+​	“I’m going to kill them,” says B.L.
 ​	“We’ll sort it out,” says Cindy.
 They push their way towards the truck.
 ​	On the truck bed, Mucho and two of B.L.’s biker friends are brawling.
 Heath stands between Vilma and another “Seven”, as more of them circle the truck in their bikes.
 The crowd is ablaze.
 One of the bikers grabs one of the mics and calls into it,